johnpaularthur/spork/README.md

 Right now, this is an exercise in learning.
 I work with data every day and would like to develop a project I can use daily.

-This project is getting a jumpstart from the great work that basaratali@gmail.com has done with ALM.
-Check out the typescript IDE over at alm-tools.
+This project is getting a jumpstart from the great work that has done with the alm ide.
+Check out the typescript IDE over at [alm.tools](http://alm.tools) or [github](https://github.com/alm-tools/alm).

 ## Requirements